webix-hub/docs/data/api/treestore_eachchild.md

 - pid			string		the parent (branch) id
 - code		function	a function that needs calling for each data item
 * master		object		an object that the function is applied to (<i>this</i> by default)
+* all		boolean		if true, hidden (as well as hidden by filtering) items are iterated

 @example: